data-to-insight/csc-map-of-the-world/docs/index.md

 ## Foundations and Inspiration

-This tool builds on the thinking behind platforms like the [Children’s Services Network](https://www.childrensservices.network/network.html) and grounded in open modelling approaches like the already mentioned [Smart City Concept Model](http://www.smartcityconceptmodel.com/).
+This PoC forms part of the work towards a [Centre of Excellence](https://www.datatoinsight.org/coe), building on the thinking behind platforms like the [Children’s Services Network](https://www.childrensservices.network/network.html) and grounded in open modelling approaches like the already mentioned [Smart City Concept Model](http://www.smartcityconceptmodel.com/).

 It is designed to be lightweight, transparent, and **openly extensible** — enabling others to adopt or adapt it for their own contexts.